SANTOSHPAITAL/ROS_bootcamp/README.md

 vi. **Services**

 - A ROS service is an object that can be called similar to a function from other nodes.
 It allows a request and a reply.
 An example might be an "add two ints" service.
+# Publisher and Subscriber:

+ROS nodes mechanism is to exchange data by sending and receiving messages, which transmitted on a topic, and each topic has a unique name .

+ If a node wants to share information, the one who send data to a topic is publisher.

+And that one who wants to receive that information is subscriber on that same topic.

+## Some functions:

+### 1.Rosrun:

+It allows  to use the package name to run directly  a node within a package without  know its path.

+### 2.Rostopic list:

+It returns a list of ROS topics from the ROS master.
+It display a list of current topics.

+### 3.Rostopic echo:

+It display messages published to a topic.

+### 4.Rosmsg show:

+It is a command-line tool for displaying information about ROS Message types.